Embedded Systems Architecture: Processor Classification Guide

 ARM

-• Thumb Instruction Set – 16 bit instruction set for higher code density
+• Thumb Instruction Set – 16-bit instruction set for higher code density

-• Jazalle – Java Byte Code Execution
+• Jazelle – Java Byte Code Execution

 • VFP – Vector Floating Point Units